zichen-wang-ac/R_portfolio/content/blogs/blog1.md

 ---
-title: "Ipsum"
+title: "About Me"
-description: ""
+description: "A short introduction to the owner of this portfolio - Me"
-slug: "ipsum"
+slug: "me"
-image: pic10.jpg
+image: me.jpg
 keywords: ""
 categories:
     - ""